FrancoLiberali/cql/docs/badaas-orm/tutorial.rst

 As you can see, in this case we will get both cities which we can differentiate by their population and the id of the country.

-In this first tutorial we have used the badaas-orm compilable queries system to get these cities, for more details you can read :ref:`badaas-orm/query:conditions`.
+In this tutorial we have used the badaas-orm compilable queries system to get these cities, for more details you can read :ref:`badaas-orm/query:conditions`.

 Tutorial 2: operators